Nonlinear thermoelectric probes of anomalous electron lifetimes in topological Fermi liquids: Abstract

 \section{Abstract}

-In two-dimensional Fermi liquids, odd-parity Fermi surface deformations have anomalously slow relaxation rates that are suppressed as $T^4$ with temperature $T$, distinct from the standard Fermi-liquid $T^2$ scaling.
+In two-dimensional Fermi liquids (FLs), odd-parity Fermi surface deformations have anomalously slow relaxation rates that are suppressed as $T^4$ with temperature $T$, distinct from the standard FL $T^2$ scaling.
 We demonstrate here that these long-lived modes, which are often hidden in linear response, have a significant impact on nonlinear transport by establishing a direct proportionality of nonlinear thermoelectric currents to the anomalously large relaxation time.
-These currents exist in topological time-reversal invariant Fermi liquids, and their magnitude is characterized by new topological heat capacitance terms that we refer to as the {\em Berry curvature capacity} and the {\em velocity-curvature capacity}.
+These currents exist in topological time-reversal invariant FLs, and their magnitude is characterized by topological heat capacitance terms that we refer to as the {\em Berry curvature capacity} and the {\em velocity-curvature capacity}.
 We quantify the effect in bismuth telluride, which is an efficient thermoelectric and a topological insulator with a hexagonal Fermi surface.
-Our findings demonstrate the potential to explore topological and many-body effects in Fermi liquids through the nonlinear thermoelectric response, urging further experimental studies.
+The proposed field-induced thermoelectric currents are well within the range of current experiments.
+Our findings demonstrate the potential to explore topological and many-body effects in FLs through the nonlinear thermoelectric response, urging further experimental studies.